DEFRA/ai-sdlc-ucd-tool-frontend/implementation-guide/TDD-write-functionality.md

 - Follow BDD requirements exactly
 - Avoid over-engineering or additional features

+Do not add comments to reference the story name or number

 ### 3. Test Confirmation

 - Run tests to verify all pass